TRANSPORT AIR-ROAD-SEA

 • Ruteng-Denge via Iteng, potholed at some places

-• Ruteng-Iteng is very bad and potholed
+• Ruteng-Iteng is partly potholed

 • Ruteng-Tangkulese is partly potholed, 1,5 hours